Small Love Potion Price Reaches $0.27 on Exchanges (SLP)

 Buying and Selling Small Love Potion

-It is usually not presently possible to purchase alternative cryptocurrencies such as Small Love Potion directly using US dollars.
-Investors seeking to trade Small Love Potion should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Small Love Potion using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Small Love Potion directly using U.S. dollars.
+Investors seeking to trade Small Love Potion should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Small Love Potion using one of the exchanges listed above.

 Receive News & Updates for Small Love Potion Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Small Love Potion and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.